Alondra-E/Alondra-s-Portfolio/README.md

 This is a repository to showcase skills, share projects and track my progress in Business Data Analytics /related topics

 ## About Me
-I'm a Business Data Analytics student at the W. P. Carey School of Business at Arizona State University, graduated in December 2024.
-With a strong passion for data-driven decision-making, my experience includes chatbot analytics, customer behavior analysis, and market expansion strategies.

-Beyond data, I enjoy expressing creativity through arts and crafts, crocheting, and exploring cafes.
-These hobbies fuel my problem-solving mindset and attention to detail.
+Hello, I’m Alondra Espinoza, a recent graduate from Arizona State University’s W. P. Carey School of Business.
+I earned a degree in Business Data Analytics and a certificate in International Business Studies.
+My academic experience provided me with a strong foundation in data analytics, including data collection, analysis, and visualization.
+Outside of academics, I enjoy exploring new cafes, and arts and crafts.
+Best memory of school would have to be my study abroad experience.
+I am currently looking for opportunities to showcase and grow my knowledge and skills.

 ## Academic Background
 - **Bachelor of Science in Business Data Analytics** – Arizona State University